kithmina1999/worklenz-astro/src/content/blog/things-3-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [rememberthemilk-alternative, flow-alternative, todoist-alternative, mondaycom-alternative]
+related: [omnifocus-self-hosted-alternative, remember-the-milk-self-hosted-alternative, mondaycom-self-hosted-alternative, zenhub-self-hosted-alternative]
 ---